gitkraken/vscode-gitlens/README.md

 - Adds the ability to control where the *GitLens*, *GitLens History*, and *GitLens Results* explorers are shown 🎉 &mdash; closes [#213](https://github.com/eamodio/vscode-gitlens/issues/213), [#377](https://github.com/eamodio/vscode-gitlens/issues/377)
   - Adds `gitlens.gitExplorer.location` setting to the interactive settings editor to specify where the *GitLens* explorer is shown &mdash; either in the *Explorer* or *Source Control* view
   - Adds `gitlens.historyExplorer.location` setting to the interactive settings editor to specify where the *GitLens History* explorer is shown &mdash; either in the *Explorer* or *Source Control* view
-  - Adds `gitlens.resultsExplorer.location` setting to the interactive settings editor to specify where the *GitLens Results* view is shown &mdash; either in the *Explorer* or *Source Control* view
+  - Adds `gitlens.resultsExplorer.location` setting to the interactive settings editor to specify where the *GitLens Results* explorer is shown &mdash; either in the *Explorer* or *Source Control* view
 - Adds user-defined modes for quickly toggling between sets of settings

   ![mode switch](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/cl-mode-switch.png)